brootaylor/personal-dev-framework/README.md

 This is my attempt at coming up with a reusable front-end template/framework for any future web projects I work on.
 Just a starting block really.

 This isn't meant to be massively original in terms of the technical resources & methods used here.
 A lot of the code here contains stuff I've carefully chosen (and sometimes modified) because of their benefit to my web development projects.
-However, I certainly won't take sole credit.
+However, I certainly won't take sole credit for it.
 Like most, my thinking has been hugely influenced by other superb developers over the years - for that I'm grateful.
 This is intended to be an ever changing template/framework of the elements I plan to use on an everyday basis.

+You're welcome to use it.

 ## What's in it?